google/comprehensive-rust/src/pattern-matching/destructuring-enums.md

 Key points:
 * The `if`/`else` expression is returning an enum that is later unpacked with a `match`.
 * You can try adding a third variant to the enum definition and displaying the errors when running the code.
-Point out the places where your code is now inexhaustive and how the compiler trys to give you hints.
+Point out the places where your code is now inexhaustive and how the compiler tries to give you hints.

 </details>